terotests/_localDB/README.md

 It will maintain list of created databases in a local database `sys.db` so that databases can be cleared.
 The indexedDB implementation does not allow listing local databases.

-# Dependencies:
+# Dependencies and status:

+Currently ment for internal use only.
 Expects to find Promise A+ implementation _promise from the environment.

 ## Initializing the database